sguox002/leetcode/leetcode-all.md

 ### greedy
-<<-1686.
-Stone game IV
-problem: stone are valued differently, A will take first.
-Who will win. greedy approach: suppose we have two stones (a,b),(c,d). if A take a, then B take d. difference a-d if A take c, then B take b. difference c-b which A shall take? we shall maximize difference a-d>c-b->a+b>c+d. so we sort by a+b.
-->>
+greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
+Take a greedy step and reduce to a smaller problem.
+Generally need some insights.

 <<-1647.
 Minimum Deletions to Make Character Frequencies Unique
-get the occurrence for each char and count each number's frequency in map. then choose the largest and delete a char to make it single.
+get the occurrence for each char and count each number's frequency in map. then choose the largest and delete a char to make it single. pushing from higher frequency to lower frequency.
 ->>

 <<-1675.
 Minimize Deviation in Array